ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 auditing while SCT Feedback and STH Pollination can be used in whole or in parts for the gossip part.

-Another well established trusted party arrangment on the internet today is the relation between internet users and their providers of DNS resolver services.
+Another well established trusted party arrangement on the internet today is the relation between internet users and their providers of DNS resolver services.
 DNS resolvers are typically provided by the internet service provider (ISP) used, which by the nature of name